 1. Buy it a size or two larger than your regular size

-This is a size 16 which is a little bigger than I normally buy but I like to have extra space under my coats so I can add layers if it gets really cold.
+Most of my coats are a size 16 which is a little bigger than I normally buy but I like to have extra space under my coats so I can add layers if it gets really cold.
 I live in Melbourne and it’s one of the coldest places to live in Australia.
 It sometimes even gets below zero at night.
-I can hear all the Canadians laughing at me right now about how I think below zero is cold but this coat sees me through some of the chilliest days in Oz.
-Note: This coat is not warm enough for Canada-style winters.
-You need some kind of down jacket for that situation.
+I can hear all the Canadians laughing at me right now about how I think below zero is cold but most of my coat see me through some of the chilliest days in Oz.

 2. Spend some money

 Cheap coats suck.
 I’ve had several in my life and they’re just rubbish.
 The inner lining rips apart, they don’t sit right, the seams are often bumpy and weird and I swear I had a cheap coat once that smelt like grass and the smell NEVER WENT AWAY, no matter how many times I had it cleaned.
 It just constantly smelt like I slept in a barn.
 It was weird.
-If you can get a quality second hand coat (I literally bought a leather jacket for $20 the other day from Vinnies) absolutely go for it but you should get the best quality you can, which usually means forking out some cash.
+If you can get a quality second-hand coat (I literally bought a leather jacket for $20 the other day from Vinnies) absolutely go for it but you should get the best quality you can, which usually means forking out some cash.
 I used to buy a $100 t0 $150 coat every year or so because they needed replacing that often.
 Since I started spending $300 plus on coats I don’t replace them anywhere near as often.
-I bought a down jacket from Muji a few years ago for $150 and it’s been good but this is the fourth season I’ve worn it and it’s starting to sit a bit funny and the duck down doesn’t settle properly in it anymore.
-I do wonder if I forked out the $600 for the Icebreaker version if I’d be having this problem.
-I’m thinking probably not.

 3. Go with a classic colour